ChronoCactus/decision-gen-analyzer/README.md

 4. Open your browser to `http://localhost:3003`

+For detailed configuration options and troubleshooting, see [docs/QUICKSTART.md](docs/QUICKSTART.md).

 The system includes:
 - **Frontend**: React/Next.js UI on port 3003
 - **Backend API**: FastAPI server on port 8000